OVERVIEW | ROADMAP | PROGRESS | HOW YOU CAN HELP | FAQs

 What has been done in the past?

-While Waterloo has never had an action plan before, it has completed projects that reduce energy intensity and emissions.
+While Waterloo has never had an action plan, the University has completed many projects that reduce energy intensity and emissions from operations.
 Some examples include:

 - Heat recovery systems and condensate return systems in the district energy network